Monica Quartermaine: 2000s

 Monica's drinking landed her in a horrific car accident; Jason insisted that she seek treatment otherwise he would report her to the police.
 Monica chose to get help and report herself.
 Monica would reconcile with Jason, apologize for the way she had treated him and reassure him that regardless of his parentage, she thought of him as her son and she loves him.
-Jason would promise help her in future, be a better son, and hire his lawyer Diane Miller (who bores a striking resemblance to Ric) to defend Monica.
+Jason would promise help her in future, be a better son, and hire his lawyer Diane Miller to defend Monica.
 She pleaded guilty to Sam's hit and run and driving while under the influence.
 Though a deal was made to have Monica attend rehab and do six months of community service, the judge insists that Monica deserves a more severe punishment, stating that Monica's grief did not give her an excuse to endanger people's lives and that she should have sought help for her condition sooner.
 However, Nikolas and Sam's testimonies convinced the judge to accept Monica's plea bargain.

 Monica resumed her position as chief of staff at General Hospital after completing rehab.
 While assisting in a patient's operation, Monica, along with the rest of the operation room's surgical staff, was infected with an airborne toxin that was inside the patient.
 She was taken to the ICU at Mercy, but was quickly released.
 Monica immediately took to newcomer Rebecca Shaw, Emily's twin sister, and shared with Rebecca her own breast cancer struggle.

 Monica once again became a key player in the reconstruction efforts for General Hospital to re-open after the toxin outbreak.
 She later stepped down from her role as chief of staff, contacting former physician Dr. Steven Webber to take over for her so that she could re-focus on her specialty of cardiology.